samarth-punse/Python/README.md

 # Python
-Repository for python assignments of college
+Repository for Python assignments in college.
+Uploading all my college Python work here.